electrum21/multistop/README.md

-# 🚌 Multi-Stop Transit Router
+# MULTISTOP

-Solves the problem that major mapping apps (Google Maps, Apple Maps) disable multi-stop routing in transit mode because they can't handle time-dependent layovers.
+This project serves as a transit router, to solve the problem that major mapping apps (Google Maps, Apple Maps) disable multi-stop routing in transit mode because they can't handle time-dependent layovers.
 This app orchestrates sequential, time-shifted transit queries into a single unified itinerary.

+---

+## Project Inspiration

+If you've ever tried to plan a trip with multiple stops on public transport, you'll know the frustration — Google Maps, Apple Maps, and most other mapping apps simply don't support adding waypoints in transit mode.
+You're limited to a single origin and destination at any one time.

+This means a commuter who wants to, say, stop by a mall before heading to a friend's place has to manually search each leg of the journey separately, mentally track the arrival times, and figure out for themselves whether the overall route makes sense.
+A few extra clicks doesn't sound like much, but the cognitive overhead of stitching together time-dependent legs, where missing a connection changes everything, adds up quickly.

+This app was built to close that gap: enter all your stops once, set how long you plan to stay at each, and get a single unified itinerary.
+It won't replace Google Maps for most trips, but for the multi-stop commuter, it removes a genuinely annoying limitation.

 ---